tirthajyoti/Scikit-image-book/_sources/Intro.md

 ### Examples from the Scikit-image website

-All the examples in this book are directly from the Scikit-image website.
+All the examples in this book are directly from the [Scikit-image website](http://scikit-image.org/).
 I have merely enhanced the code with comments and put them together in a single, navigable manner.

+The code examples are used here under the terms of the **BSD-license of the scikit-image project**.

 ### Built using `Jupyter-book`